Burshill

 Burshill is a hamlet in the East Riding of Yorkshire, England.
 It is situated approximately 7 mi north-east of the market town of Beverley.

 It forms part of the civil parish of Brandesburton.

 Governance

 The civil parish was in the Beverley and Holderness parliamentary constituency until the 2010 general election when it was transferred to the constituency of East Yorkshire.
+As a result of the 2023 Periodic Review of Westminster constituencies, it was transferred to the new Bridlington and The Wolds parliamentary constituency from the 2024 general election.